What is L-Carnitine?

 Before any discussion on Carnitine can take place, one must first understand the role of amino acids in the metabolic process.
 Amino acids generally do one of two things: They are either critical to the synthesis of proteins or they are oxidized and used as energy at the cellular level.
 Carnitine is an amino acid that transports lipids into the mitochondria where they are oxidized for energy.
 Its primary purpose is to carry those fatty acids through the cell wall to the mitochondria where they will be burned as fuel.

-Triglycerides and glycogen are two types of fatty acids used by the body as fuel.
-Triglycerides provide long-term energy production where glycogen is used for shorter bursts of energy.
+Triglycerides are a type of fatty acids used by the body as fuel.
+Triglycerides provide long-term energy production where glycogen is a polysaccharide used for shorter bursts of energy.
 By focusing on the use of triglycerides in the production of energy, L-Carnitine provides for greater stamina and endurance critical to continuous exercise.

 Glycogen, on the other hand, provides greater energy for a much shorter span of time.
-It is this difference between the two fatty acids, or lipids, and L-Carnitine’s selectivity, that allows for the ability of the body to provide long bursts of energy to the body.
+It is L-Carnitine’s selectivity that allows for the ability of fatty acids like triglycerides to provide long bursts of energy to the body.

 Source of Triglycerides

 The typical source of triglycerides is from fatty tissue.
 Once that fatty tissue is broken down into lipids, L-Carnitine then aids in the transport of the lipids into the cell itself where the lipids are then used for fuel for the cell.
 This efficient use of lipids makes L-Carnitine critical in the energy production of the body at the cellular level.
 The use of lipids as an energy source also prevents the oxidization of those lipids.
 L-Carnitine’s role in the removal of the lipids prior to oxidization makes its antioxidant properties even more valuable in the overall role of physical health.